Alma Glenmede US Large Cap Growth Equity Fund

 Market Review and Outlook

-For September 2020, S&P 500 and Russell 1000 Growth Indexes had total returns of about -3.8% and -4.7%, respectively.
-Investor sentiment turned negative with a resurgence of Covid-19 cases, gridlock in Congress on further stimulus, and the upcoming presidential election.
-The Russell 1000 Growth (-4.7%) underperformed the Russell 1000 Value Index (-2.5%) by -2.2%, but has outperformed year-to-date by +35.9%.
-The best performing sectors in the Russell 1000 Growth Index were materials (+1.4%) and consumer staples (-.5%).
-Worst performing sectors were energy (-11.3%) and utilities (-10.7%).
-The strategy was positively impacted from relatively lower market capitalizations versus the Russell 1000 Growth index, including relative underexposures to Apple (AAPL, -10.3%), Alphabet (-10.1%), Amazon (AMZN, -8.8%) and Microsoft (MSFT, -6.7%).
-The strategy had positive contributions from multi-factor models, including biases towards lower relative valuations and attractive fundamentals.
+For January 2021, the S&P 500 and Russell 1000 Growth Indexes had total returns of about -1.0% and -.7%, respectively.
+Equities returns were mixed with market volatility as measured by the VIX increased 45% to 33.1.
+Investor sentiment was impacted by the Democratic victories in Georgia and mixed headlines on Covid-19 with declining cases versus fear of new strains.
+To date, earnings reports for the fourth quarter were favorable with 83% of the S&P 500 constituents reporting positive surprises.
+The best performing sectors in the Russell 1000 Growth Index were utilities (+11.1%) and energy (+5%).
+Worst performing sectors were consumer staples (-6.9%) and financials (-5.3%).
+The strategy had minor negative contributions from multi-factor models, including biases towards stocks with lower relative valuations and attractive fundamentals.
 Stock selection was positive in 5 of 9 sectors versus Russell 1000 Growth Index.
-The most positive relative contributions were in the consumer discretionary and information technology sectors.
-The most negative relative contributions were in the health care and consumer staples sectors.
-Targeted industry group biases had positive effects on performance from relative overweightings in financials/materials and underweightings in communication services stocks
+The most positive relative contributions were in the consumer discretionary and health care sectors.
+The most negative relative contributions were in the industrials and communication services sectors.
+Targeted industry group biases had minor effects on performance from relative overweightings in materials/financials/staples and relative underweightings in industrials/consumer discretionary/communication services sectors.

 Facts & Documents